natelandau/githooks/README.md

 git submodule add https://github.com/natelandau/githooks ".hooks"
 ```

 Note, I've chosen to install this in a directory named '.hooks'.
-You can choose a different directory name.
+You can choose a different directory name but the install script will need to be updated manually.

-#### 2. Using a symlink
+**b.
+Use a symlink**

 Clone this repository to your computer and then create a symlink pointing to it from the root of your repository.
 Be sure to add the symlink to your `.gitignore` file.

-### Enabling the hooks
+### 2. Enabling the hooks

 Run the `install.sh` script to install these hooks in your repository.